Atrial fibrillation is a heart condition where your heartbeat is irregular, and sometimes too fast or too slow.

-You may be very aware of symptoms, such as heart palpitations, tiredness or shortness of breath, or you may be largely unaware that there is anything wrong.
+You may be very aware of symptoms, such as heart palpitations, tiredness or shortness of breath, or sometimes you may be largely unaware that there is anything wrong.

 Our consultants are specialists in the field of electrophysiology (the medical field that relates to electrical activity in the heart).
-They are experts in diagnosing and treating Atrial Fibrillation.
+They are experts in diagnosing and treating atrial fibrillation.

-- Echocardiography - where ultrasound is used to investigate the action of the heart
+- Echocardiography - where ultrasound is used to investigate the action of the heart.

 Treatment is tailored to your own particular needs by your specialist, but may include the following:

-- Medication to help control your heart rate
+- Medication to help control your heart rate and rhythm.

 Book an appointment today

-If you need support outside these hours, please call our appointments team on 020 7460 5700.
-The opening hours for this phone line are 8am to 8pm, Monday to Friday, and 8am to 2pm on Saturdays.
-Please note - regrettably we are unable to answer specific medical questions or offer medical advice via internet, email or telephone.
+Please note - regrettably we are unable to answer specific medical questions or offer medical advice via email or telephone.